Creating a Power BI Dashboard for Calgary Public Library’s Ultimate Summer Reading Challenge

 I was able to pull data from previous years’ programs for historical analysis.
 Comparing the summer reading programs before COVID-19 to today, we see a significant increase in the number of logged minutes and participants in the challenge this year.

-Surprisingly, books logged this past summer were a variety of classics, and familiar titles logged multiple times.
+Surprisingly, books logged this past summer were a variety of classics and familiar titles logged multiple times.
 Harry Potter books appeared in three age groups above five years of age, Captain Underpants 12 times, Anne of Green Gables 11, and Dracula 4.

-I was surprised to see books appear that I had been reading in the challenge growing up: namely Divergent, Artemis Fowl, Eragon, and Life of Pi.
+I was surprised to see books appear that I had been reading in the challenge growing up, namely Divergent, Artemis Fowl, Eragon, and Life of Pi.
 Diary of a Wimpy Kid and Dog Man surpassed all with over 50 logs each.

 I hope there are readers out there who are as excited about data around books as I am.
-I know Calgary Public Library has a special shelf in other people’s hearts like mine.
+I know the Calgary Public Library has a special shelf in other people’s hearts like mine.

 Thank you first to Tutu Hamid, my dedicated mentor.
 Thank you to Iteration insights for providing me with the opportunity to work on my passion project.
-Thank you to Lina Al Dana and Ian Schuyt who advocated for me, for this project, and kindly took the time out of their days to work with me to make this dashboard possible.
+Thank you to Lina Al Dana and Ian Schuyt, who advocated for me and for this project, and kindly took the time out of their days to work with me to make this dashboard possible.
 Thank you to Calgary Public Library for honouring me with this opportunity, and for fulfilling a dream of mine.
 Thank you to my mom and dad for inspiring me every day with their passions.

-And Thank You Abuelito, for starting it all.
+And thank you, Abuelito, for starting it all.